 3. Mailing lists: messages including name, email address, date and message content are published in the mailing lists and mailing list archives to support the open and transparent nature of Euro-IX;

 4. Event registration administration for meetings, workshops and other organised events: Euro-IX may publish lists of attendees on a website as part of its commitment to be open and transparent.
-These lists contain the name of the attendee and their organisation.
+These lists are public and contain the name of the attendee and their organisation.
 Contact details (email address) is visible to logged in Members only.
-No other personal details.
+No other personal details is included.